Shakespeare Programming Language: Example code

+The idea is to generate the ASCII values for each character of the string and print it using the "Speak your mind" command.
+For instance, the first line of dialog said by Hamlet uses a combination of arithmetic operations to assign the decimal value 72 (binary 1001000) to the other protagonist Romeo, which in ASCII corresponds to the letter 'H'.

 Do Not Adieu, a play in two acts.

 Romeo, a young man with a remarkable patience.

 Juliet, a likewise young woman of remarkable grace.

 Ophelia, a remarkable woman much in dispute with Hamlet.

 Hamlet, the flatterer of Andersen Insulting A/S.